 This exhibition is co-curated by contemporary artist Ibrahima Thiam who was in residence summer 2024, Eskenazi Museum curator Allison Martino, and Indiana University faculty Beth Buggenhagen.
 This collaborative approach to curating an exhibition with a contemporary artist, art historian, and anthropologist seeks to offer multiple, alternative perspectives on photography.

-This exhibition received support from the Indiana University Institute for Advanced Study and College Arts and Humanities Institute, as well as the Raymond and Laura Wielgus Endowed Curatorship for the Arts of Africa, Oceania, and Indigenous Art of the Americas.
+This exhibition received support from the Indiana University Institute for Advanced Study, College Arts and Humanities Institute, Office of the Vice President for International Affairs, and The Walter Center for Career Achievement, as well as the Raymond and Laura Wielgus Endowed Curatorship for the Arts of Africa, Oceania, and Indigenous Art of the Americas.